OML-Team/open-metric-learning/README.md

 <div align="left">

-### OML 3.0 has been released!
 <details>
-<summary>Details</summary>
+<summary><b>OML 3.0 has been released!</b></summary>
 <p>

-The update focuses on two components:
+The update focuses on several components:

+* We added "official" text support and the corresponding python examples.
+(Note, text support in Pipelines is not supported yet.)

 * We introduced the `RetrievalResults` (`RR`) class — a container to store gallery items retrieved for given queries.
 `RR` provides a unified way to visualize predictions and compute metrics (if ground truths are known).
 It also simplifies post-processing, where an `RR` object is taken as input and another `RR_upd` is produced as output.
-With these two objects, you can compare them visually or compute and compare metrics.
+Having these two objects allows comparison retrieval results visually or by metrics.
 Moreover, you can easily create a chain of such post-processors.
-  * `RR` optimizes memory consumption using batching: in other words, it doesn't store full matrix of query-gallery distances.
+  * `RR` is memory optimized because of using batching: in other words, it doesn't store full matrix of query-gallery distances.
-    (It doesn't make search approximate, it remains exact).
+    (It doesn't make search approximate though).

 * We made `Model` and `Dataset` the only classes responsible for processing modality-specific logic.
-`Model` is responsible for interpreting its input dimensions: `BxCxHxW` for images or `BxLxD` for sequences like texts.
+`Model` is responsible for interpreting its input dimensions: for example, `BxCxHxW` for images or `BxLxD` for sequences like texts.
 `Dataset` is responsible for preparing an item: it may use `Transforms` for images or `Tokenizer` for texts.
-Functions computing metrics, `RetrievalResults`, `PairwiseReranker`, and other classes and functions are unified to work with any modality.
+Functions computing metrics like `calc_retrieval_metrics_rr`, `RetrievalResults`, `PairwiseReranker`, and other classes and functions are unified to work with any modality.
-  * We added `IVisualizableDataset` interface requiring `.visaulize()` method for a single item.
-If implemented, `RetrievalResults` is able to show the layout of search results.
+  * We added `IVisualizableDataset` having method `.visaulize()` that shows a single item.
+If implemented, `RetrievalResults` is able to show the layout of retrieved results.

 #### Migration from OML 2.* [Python API]:

-Note, the easiest way to catch up with changes is to re-read the examples!
+The easiest way to catch up with changes is to re-read the examples!

-* The recommended way of validation is to use `RetrievalResults` and functions like `calc_retrieval_metrics_rr`, `calc_fnmr_at_fmr_rr`, and others. `EmbeddingMetrics` is kept for use with PyTorch Lightning and inside Pipelines.
+* The recommended way of validation is to use `RetrievalResults` and functions like `calc_retrieval_metrics_rr`, `calc_fnmr_at_fmr_rr`, and others.
+The `EmbeddingMetrics` class is kept for use with PyTorch Lightning and inside Pipelines.
-Note, the signatures of `EmbeddingMetrics` methods have been slightly changed.
+Note, the signatures of `EmbeddingMetrics` methods have been slightly changed, see Lightning examples for that.

 * Since modality-specific logic is confined to `Dataset`, it doesn't output `PATHS_KEY`, `X1_KEY`, `X2_KEY`, `Y1_KEY`, and `Y2_KEY` anymore.
-Keys which are not modality specific like `LABELS_KEY`, `IS_GALLERY`, `IS_QUERY_KEY`, `CATEGORIES_KEY` are still in use.
+Keys which are not modality-specific like `LABELS_KEY`, `IS_GALLERY`, `IS_QUERY_KEY`, `CATEGORIES_KEY` are still in use.

 * `inference_on_images` is now `inference` and works with any modality.

-* Slightly changed interfaces of `Datasets.`
+* Slightly changed interfaces of `Datasets.` For example, we have `IQueryGalleryDataset` and `IQueryGalleryLabeledDataset` interfaces.
+  The first has to be used for inference, the second one for validation.
+Also added `IVisualizableDataset` interface.

-* Removed: `IMetricDDP`, `EmbeddingMetricsDDP`, `calc_distance_matrix`, and other internal objects that shouldn't affect you.
+* Removed some internals like `IMetricDDP`, `EmbeddingMetricsDDP`, `calc_distance_matrix`, `calc_gt_mask`, `calc_mask_to_ignore`,
+  `apply_mask_to_ignore`.
+These changes shouldn't affect you.
+Also removed code related to a pipeline with precomputed triplets.

 #### Migration from OML 2.* [Pipelines]:

 * [Feature extraction](https://github.com/OML-Team/open-metric-learning/tree/main/pipelines/features_extraction):
 No changes, except for adding an optional argument — `mode_for_checkpointing = (min | max)`.
+It may be useful to switch between *the lower, the better* and *the greater, the better* type of metrics.

 * [Pairwise-postprocessing pipeline](https://github.com/OML-Team/open-metric-learning/tree/main/pipelines/postprocessing/pairwise_postprocessing):
 Slightly changed the name and arguments of the `postprocessor` sub config — `pairwise_images` is now `pairwise_reranker`